 Then Sara framed it for me in a simple way.
 Dawn, she said, babies are geared to nurse.
 A friend told me that you put the naked baby on your naked stomach, you let it root around and find your boob and it will nurse.
 It’s probably worth giving it a shot to see if it works for you, if not, hit the pump.
 This simple statement totally changed my point of view.

-Being a single mom since pregnancy in a small town where I have friends but not my family (I moved from my original city 6 years ago) has given me some wisdom on the topic.
-In fact, I get asked very often: “How do you manage it on your own?”
+A friend of mine has been a single mom since pregnancy in a small town where she has friends but not her family (she moved from her original city 6 years ago) so this has given her some wisdom on the topic.
+In fact, she gets asked very often: “How do you manage it on your own?”
+Well, this is what she told me and I’d love to share her story with you, my dear readers…

 So I organized a few guidelines that had helped me along the way: